5GZORRO/issm/README.md

 **Important:**
 * the offers loaded into discovery application are of `VideoStreaming`, hence, ensure to [pre-onboard the corresponding blueprint](./scripts/slicer/onboard.md) into the vertical slicer.
 * service owner (i.e mno/tenant) should be pre-defined along with SLA, hence ensure to [create it](./scripts/slicer/define_tenant.md) in the vertical slicer.
-* service owner (i.e mno/tenant) should pre-exist in datalake, hence ensure to create it: TBD
+* service owner (i.e mno/tenant) should pre-exist in datalake, hence ensure to [create it](docs/datalake.md#create-user) passing `operator-a` as parameter

-As an alternative to the below, an [actuation script](scrips/actuator/README.md) can be used which automates most of the below steps
+An [actuation script](scripts/actuator/README.md) can be used to publish a slice intent to ISSM (which automates the steps below)

 ### Manual steps

 **Important:**
-* ensure to [create](https://github.com/5GZORRO/infrastructure/blob/master/docs/kafka.md#create-topics) `my-mno-topic` on ISSM kafka bus before publishing the intent
+* ensure to [create](https://github.com/5GZORRO/infrastructure/blob/master/docs/kafka.md#create-topics) `operator-a` on ISSM kafka bus before publishing the intent

 In a new terminal, log into ISSM Kafka container